11 Highest-Quality Tennis Strings

 Babolat VS Touch

 Players will find Babolat VS Touch delivers power, comfort, and feel.
-Over the years, the string has also received slight upgrades and revisions to increase its durability and resistance to moisture, which historically are two pitfalls of many natural gut tennis strings.
+Over the years, the string has also received minor upgrades and revisions to increase its durability and resistance to moisture, which historically are two pitfalls of many strings in this category.

 Why I Love It